-These specifications are pretty standard for gaming monitors at this price range.
+These specifications are pretty standard for gaming monitors in this price range.

-Additionally, the monitor has a color gamut of 72% NTSC, which is equivalent to ~99% sRGB.
+Additionally, the monitor has a color gamut of 72% NTSC, which is equivalent to ~99% sRGB gamut size.
 In other words, the colors are accurate, consistent and vivid.

 Lastly, the monitor has a flicker-free backlight and an integrated low-blue light filter with four different reduction levels, which can prevent headaches and eye strain caused by prolonged use of the monitor.